nokia/SReXperts/docs/index.md

 - HTTPS URL's for this repository and access to a web based IDE in case you don't have one installed on your operating system.

 /// warning
-The public cloud compute instances will be destroyed once the hackathon is concluded.</p>
+The public cloud compute instances will be destroyed once the event is concluded.</p>
 Please make sure to backup any code, config, etc. <u>offline</u> (e.g. onto your laptop) if you'd like to keep it after the hacakthon.
 ///

 ### Group ID

-Please refer to the paper provided by the hackathon session leader.
+Please refer to the paper provided by the event session leader.
 If nothing has been provided, not a problem, pop your hand in the air and someone will allocate you one before you can say "Aequeosalinocalcalinoceraceoaluminosocupreovitriolic".

 | Group ID | hostname instance |
 | --- | --- |